-These measures will be finalized and documented in a Section 106 MOA submitted to the Advisory Council on Historic Preservation and signed by NHDHR, FHWA and NHDOT.
+These measures have been documented in a Section 106 MOA submitted to the Advisory Council on Historic Preservation and signed by NHDHR, FHWA, NHDOT, and the Hampton Historical Society (see Appendix C).

 5.4.6 Coordination and Public Participation

 FHWA and NHDOT have undertaken three public meetings on the project, five PAC meetings, and individual meetings with interested parties including State agencies and abutters.
 Four NHDOT Monthly Coordination meetings were also held among NHDHR, FHWA, NHDOT and Consulting Parties throughout project development to discuss alternatives and measures to minimize harm to Section 4(f) resources.
 A site walk was also undertaken with NHDHR, FHWA, NHDOT and Consulting Parties in January 2019.
 The measures that were considered reasonable were evaluated and incorporated into the design of the project.